MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/using-events-api.md

 ---
-title: "Using the Events API (Dynamics 365 for Marketing Developer Guide) | MicrosoftDocs"
+title: "Using the Events API (Dynamics 365 Marketing Developer Guide) | MicrosoftDocs"
 description: "Read about the Events API that lets you access data of events, sessions, session tracks, and passes" ms.custom:
   - dyn365-developer